Skip to main content

 • No save offers.
 A 50% discount for 3 months saves ~20–30% of cancellers.
 Worth trying if margin permits.

 • Treating all churned customers the same.
-Win-back emails should differ by cancellation reason.
+Win-back emails should differ by cancellation reason — "too expensive" needs pricing, "not using it" needs onboarding.

 • No exit survey.
 A one-question survey on cancellation reveals patterns faster than any analytics tool.